 I think we are just at the cusp of a huge technological change.
 So those who can manage change and adapt quickly are likely to be the winners.
 But how do you go about it?
 I think the defensive thing I would do if I had a brick-and-mortar business is to stay very closely in tune with developments and trends in tech, and then pick certain technological platforms or businesses to invest in, even if it’s just a defensive strategy, because it diversifies your risk.
 Because if we continue to do things the way we have been, some of us are going to get hurt.

-On GLP, I think the key is that we no longer see it as just a logistics warehouse.
+On GLP, I think the key is that we no longer see it as just a logistics warehouse business.
 We now look at it as a total logistics ecosystem that helps identify solutions for customers—how to find solutions, improve efficiency, and reduce costs.
 I’ll just give you two examples:

 First, we have worked with McKinsey to come up with a site-selection tool.
 As you know, for distributors there is always a tradeoff between time, distance, and price.
 What this tool does, once you get delivery data into the system, is to advise on optimal sites to locate your distribution centres and optimise your distribution network.
 And you can imagine that once you have 100 or 200 large companies providing information, you start to have a very meaningful database.

 Second, when you operate warehouses, the last thing you want is congestion in your docking area.
 You don’t know when trucks are arriving, you don’t know what goods they are carrying, and truck drivers don’t know which docks they are going to be unloading at.
 So what we have done is put tracking devices in the trucks which can tell us where they are, how far they are from the warehouse, and what goods they are carrying.
-At that point we are assigned a gantry.
-We have a smart gate a bit like in ERP [enterprise resource planning], and once truck drivers go through, they know which dock to go to, and that dock can prepare for loading and unloading.
+We put up smart gates, and as the truck goes through each gate, a bit like the gantry in our ERP [electronic road pricing], the driver will know which loading dock to go to, and that dock can prepare for loading or unloading.

 So, the interesting thing, and this is happening a lot, is the integration of the virtual content with the real-life aspect.
 We’re seeing this type of thing a lot these days, so, of course, data is a big deal.